 So… a classical guitar capo has a longer arm and flat rubber.
 Capos for steel strung guitars have a shorter arm and a curved rubber.
-The G7th patented ART (Adaptive Radius Technology) system has a mechanism which follows the radius over the strings and so applies even pressure to each string.
+The G7th patented ART (Adaptive Radius Technology) system has a mechanism that follows the radius over the strings.
+This technology applies even pressure to each string.

 Jonathan: Who are some of the top performers that use G7th capos?

 G7th: We’re very proud to have thousands or artists using our capos.
 We value everyone doing so, regardless of their status – playing in your bedroom or an arena, everyone matters Some of the top level performers would include artists such as Mumford and Sons, Shawn Mendes, Lewis Capaldi, Foy Vance, KT Tunstall, Mary Spender, Luca Faraone (Emeli Sande, Stormzy and Craig David) and James Arthur.